paulina-grunwald/Web-developer-courses/MySQL Fundamentals 2 (Pluralsight)/README.md

 ### 1.11 Inner JOIN
 - Inner join returns rows when there is at least one match in both pf the tables.
 - Avoid ambiguity by qualifying each column name with table name.
-- Join table based on relationship as well ad-hoc.
+- Join table based on relationship as well ad-hoc (primary and foregin key relation)

 There are two types of Inner Join syntaxes: Implicit and Explicit.